Get

 4. Fear

-While many dogs love car rides, there are also many dogs that are quite fearful of being in the car.
+While many dogs love car rides, many dogs are quite fearful of being in the car.
 The environment is unstable, uncomfortable, and full of unusual sights, sounds, and smells.
 In some cases, a dog that is afraid may bark incessantly until they’re taken out of the fear-inducing situation.

 dog looking out the car window at parking area